ChiaraSolito/NLPAssignments/Assignment1/README.md

 ## Employability

-Each row as to be intended as the one in which the label is the True statement (so we'll look at the first one).
+Each row has to be intended as the one in which the label is the True statement (so we'll look at the first one).
 Given the F-measure though I don't think it is actually employable as classifier.